Everything You Need to Know About China Plus One

 Quality Control

 Production looks different when you begin to expand your supply chain across multiple countries, specifically when it comes to quality control.
 Ensuring consistent product quality demands meticulous monitoring, testing, and compliance efforts.
-Failure to implement quality control measures across your operations could lead to poor customer satisfaction and a bad brand reputation, meaning you’ll have to invest in additional resources to maintain standards throughout the supply chain.
+Failure to implement quality control measures across your operations could lead to poor customer satisfaction and a bad brand reputation.
+To avoid these outcomes, you’ll have to invest in additional resources to maintain standards throughout the supply chain.

 Economic and Political Risks